Dog howling is a common act of action in their communication.

 Just like humans, every dog is different from each other.
-Some dogs respond immediately after hearing a siren and some don’t respond at all.
+Some dogs respond immediately after hearing a siren, and others don’t.

 Maybe they feel secure at their house.
-Or consider the humans as their pack as dogs were descendants of the wolves who lived in a pack.
+Or consider the humans as their pack as dogs were descendants of the wolves who lived in a group.

 Why Does the Dog Howl at Sirens?

-Just assume you are sitting in the house enjoying a nice time.
+Just assume you are sitting in the house enjoying a lovely time.
 Your dog is sitting next to you.

 Why do dogs howl at sirens?
 Let’s know about them